emaphp/eMacros/README.md

 <br>

 *eMacros* installation is performed via Composer.
-Add the following file to the project folder and perform the usual installation which is [described here] (http://getcomposer.org/doc/00-intro.md # installation-nix "").
+Add the following file to your project folder and perform the usual installation which is [described here] (http://getcomposer.org/doc/00-intro.md # installation-nix "").

 **composer.json**